 There is no vagueness in the notice as already discussed above.
 The notice is not vague at all and nothing of the kind has been brought forth by the respondents despite specific query on the issue.
-Due date of compliance of this direction was December 31,2001 as per the Tariff Order.
-The Board had already slipped by about three months when the show cause notice was issued.
-By questioning futilely the legality and the validity of the direction and the notice, the respondents have further delayed the compliance by more than seven months.
-This is likely to delay the compliance of the direction further thus torpedoing the very object of and the reason for issuing the direction. respondents had the fullest opportunity of filing the full reply but by resorting to such stalling and delaying tactics, their intention seems to further delay and stall the compliance of directions.
+Due date of compliance of this direction was March 31,2002 as per the Tariff Order.
+The Board had already slipped by one month when the show cause notice was issued.
+By questioning futilely the legality and the validity of the direction and the notice, the respondents have further delayed the compliance by more than four months.
+This is likely to delay the compliance of the direction further thus torpedoing the very object of and the reason for issuing the direction.
+The respondents had the fullest opportunity of filing the full reply but by resorting to such stalling and delaying tactics, their intention seems to further delay and stall the compliance of directions.
 The commission cannot be a silent spectator on matter of public interest of such nature and magnitude.
 It also has the obligation to protect the Board from itself.
 The respondents aren't entitled to any further opportunity of filing the reply on merit.
 The contentions made in para 'K' of the reply are nothing but dilatory tactics to avoid a due and timely verdict in the matter.
 The contention is, therefore, rejected.
 The discussion in the foregoing paras conclusively and comprehensively clinches the eight points at issue solidly in favour of the Commission and against the respondents.
 The Commission is convinced that there is no direct or indirect legal prohibition and is in no doubt as to its jurisdiction in taking the impugned action.
 The judgements of the Supreme Court cited by the ld.
-Counsels are not to be transplanted bodily and applied indiscriminately regardless of the context, facts and circumstances of the case.
+Counsels are not to be transplanted bodily and applied indiscriminately regardless of the context, facts and circumstances of the case

-The Commission has critically examined the direction vis-à-vis the functions conferred under Section 22(2) and is reasonably satisfied that none of the functions under Section 22(2) is attracted towards this direction.
+The Commission has critically examined the direction vis-à-vis the functions conferred under Section 22(2) and concluded that this direction is not covered under any of the functions under Section 22 (2) of ERC Act, 1998.